xrdocs/8000/_tutorials/cisco-8000-pbts-implementation-basic.md

 ## Introduction
 This post aims to describe PBTS implementation on Cisco 8000 routers.
-It will cover feature operation, configuration, verification, and other notes like constraints and supported scale.
+It will go over feature operation, configuration, verification, and other notes like constraints and supported scale.

 ## Feature Description
 PBTS (Policy Based Tunnel Selection) is a feature where operator can classify incoming network traffic and forward that traffic to destination via specific MPLS traffic engineering tunnels (TE tunnel).